2025 Columbia Lions football team

-The 2025 Columbia Lions football team represents Columbia University as a member of the Ivy League during 2025 NCAA Division I FCS football season.
-The Lions are led by second-year head coach Jon Poppe and play home games at Robert K. Kraft Field at Lawrence A. Wien Stadium.
+The 2025 Columbia Lions football team represented Columbia University as a member of the Ivy League during 2025 NCAA Division I FCS football season.
+The Lions were led by second-year head coach Jon Poppe and play home games at Robert K. Kraft Field at Lawrence A. Wien Stadium.

 Preseason

 Preseason poll

 On August 4, Ivy League announced the preseason poll.
 Lions were selected to finish in the fourth position.